 Many large government programs fail to achieve results despite vision and good intention—a fact documented by research and published studies.
-One of the largest, most far-reaching reasons cited for this failure is a lack of effective management of the people and organizational side of change.
+One of the largest, most far-reaching reasons cited for this failure is not effectively managing the people and organizational side of change.

-The factors for this range across all levels of program involvement: The skills of day-to-day leadership differ from skills needed to drive organizational change; officials are not aware of the change management expertise and work products to ask for that can help ensure success; and many consultants claim to be change management experts but have limited exposure and experience with the spectrum of current change methods and models.
+The reasons range across all levels of program involvement.
+The skills of day-to-day leadership differ from the skills needed to drive organizational change.
+Officials are not aware of change management expertise and work products that can help ensure success.
+And many consultants claim to be change management experts but have limited exposure and experience with the spectrum of current change methods and models.

-At Booz Allen, we have a long history of helping federal government clients succeed in implementing large change initiatives.
-After extensive research and evaluation of current competency standards, educational programs, tools, and methods, we found that there are no established and widely accepted standards for change management.
+At Booz Allen, we have a long history of helping federal government clients successfully implement complex change initiatives.
+After extensively researching and evaluating current competency standards, educational programs, tools, and methods, we found that there are no established and widely accepted standards for change management.